How KSP models Kotlin code

 KSType.declaration.
 Moving from where a type is mentioned to where its class is defined looks like this:

-Type resolution is costly and is therefore made explicit.
+Type resolution is costly and therefore has explicit form.
 Some of the information obtained from resolution is already available in

 KSReferenceElement.
 For example,